ManuelGil/vscode-auto-barrel/README.md

 - `autoBarrel.files.disableRecursiveBarrelling`: Whether to disable recursive barrelling for subdirectories.
 Default is `false`.
 - `autoBarrel.files.includeExtensionOnExport`: An array of file extensions to include when exporting modules.
 Default is `["ts", "tsx", "vue"]`.
 - `autoBarrel.files.ignoreFilePathPatternOnExport`: An array of file path patterns to ignore when exporting modules.
 Default is `["**/*.spec.*", "**/*.test.*"]`.
+- `autoBarrel.files.maxSearchRecursionDepth`: The maximum recursion depth when searching for files to export.
+Use `0` for infinite recursion.
 - `autoBarrel.files.supportsHiddenFiles`: Whether to include hidden files and directories when exporting modules.
 Default is `true`.
 - `autoBarrel.files.preserveGitignoreSettings`: Whether to preserve the `.gitignore` settings when exporting modules.
 Default is `false`.
 - `autoBarrel.files.keepExtensionOnExport`: Whether to keep the file extension when exporting modules.
 Default is `false`.